|

 pan 2 |

-pan 3 —
+pan 3 — mercurynews

-Daily Tour Podcast —
+Daily Tour Podcast — the fredcast

-Stage 3 Hilites/Stage 4 Preview (12:02) —
+Stage 3 Hilites/Stage 4 Preview (12:02) — velonews

-Lance et al video stage 3 San Jose start —
+Lance et al video stage 3 San Jose start — cyclefilm

-— the fredcast
+— the fredcast|

 1:10 PM PST The brave fans at the top of the Sierra Rd